 NEXT UP ON this.

 Like many people at the end of this year, you’re probably feeling a little flustered by the idea that you haven’t achieved everything you thought you would.
-Many people are mourning the fact that 2020 was a year of cancelled plans and dashed hopes.

 In spite of this, you make big plans to ring in the next 365 days and wave goodbye to the year that was.
 Maybe you’ll go to a house party with friends, or attend an organised function that is promised to be the best New Year’s Eve celebration in the city.
 Either way, you’re sure that whatever you do, it’s going to be spectacular.